juniorgasparotto/GraphExpression/doc/.generator/pages/concept/get-starting/entity-root.md

 A + B + (C + A)
 ```

-* A entidade "A" é a entidade raiz de toda expressão acima e será o topo do grafo.
+* A entidade "A" é a entidade raiz da expressão e será o topo do grafo.